mekanii/ESU/README.md

 #### 2.4.2.2 Output Scope
 ##### a.
 400kHz
 The image illustrates the output scope at output transformer with PWM frequency 400kHz
-<br>For duty cycle levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.
+<br>For discrete levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > 400kHz PWM signal utilize a discrete resolution of 200 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 ##### b.
 25kHz
 The image illustrates the output scope at output transformer with PWM frequency 25kHz
-<br>For duty cycle levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.
+<br>For discrete levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > 25kHz PWM signal utilize a discrete resolution of 400 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 ##### c.
 20kHz
 The image illustrates the output scope at output transformer with PWM frequency 20kHz
-<br>For duty cycle levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.
+<br>For discrete levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > 20kHz PWM signal utilize a discrete resolution of 500 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 <!-- <p align="center">
   <img src="pic/PWM/XF/Bipolar/12V/bipolar-xformer-output-400.png" alt="bipolar-xformer-output-400">